coreybrooks/nyt-react-search/README.md

 ### Routing
 The following request are routed with Express and Node.js for MongoDB communication.
 * /api/save GET route retrieves the saved documents from the articles collection in MongoDB using Mongoose.
-The saved documents are returned the Main compent where they are dynamically rendered into the Results component.
+The saved documents are returned the Main component where they are dynamically rendered into the Results component.
 * /api/save POST route saves the selected article into the articles collection in MongoDB when the save button is clicked, which is then rendered into the Saved component.
 * /api/save DELETE route deletes the selected article from the articles collection when the delete button is clicked.